gradio-app/testing-gradio-apps/README.md

 playwright install
 ```

-After you've run the commands above in your terminal (only need to do it once), then you are ready to run the tests:
+After you've run the commands above in your terminal (only need to do it once), then you are ready to run the Gradio app and the tests:

+#### Gradio app

+The example Gradio app in this repo is a simple calculator that can you can run by typing `python run.py` in your terminal.

 #### Backend Testing